Prudhvivarma0/brain-wave/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+Usage

+Sign Up/Login: Users can register using their email or social accounts.

+Create Teams and Collaborate: Set up teams, initiate video calls, and collaborate in real-time.

+Create Challenges and Exhibits: Host challenges or showcase work through virtual exhibits.

 📂 Project Structure